HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

 Surprisingly, we also note that the Federated Learning of Cohorts API (FLoC) – a precursor proposal to Topics API, despite being deprecated due to several privacy issues, is still present on a considerable amount of pages.
-While Topics API improves the status quo, <a hreflang="en" href="https://petsymposium.org/popets/2024/popets-2024-0004.pdf">prior research</a> has shown that monitoring the topics returned by the user’s browser over a period of time can aid in reidentification of users.
+While Topics API improves the status quo, <a hreflang="en" href="https://petsymposium.org/popets/2024/popets-2024-0004.pdf">prior research</a> has shown that monitoring the topics returned by the user's browser over a period of time can aid in reidentification of users.

 {{ figure_markup(
   image="FLoC-API-Presence.png",